ETdoFresh/Blog/content/post/import/2014/2014-10-30-intro-to-ninja-time-strategy.md

   <a href="https://etdofresh.github.io/NTS">https://etdofresh.github.io/NTS</a> <em>Play Now</em><br /><a href="http://www.etdofresh.com/wp-content/uploads/2014/11/Game-Proposal-2-Ninja-Time-Strategy.pdf">Game Proposal &#8211; Ninja-Time Strategy</a><br /><a href="http://www.etdofresh.com/wp-content/uploads/2014/11/NTSv0.01.zip">Source Code</a>
 </p>

 This game is quite different.
-It&#8217;s not one of those games I&#8217;ve been dying to make for many years.
-On the flip-side, I decided to try to make a game on a &#8220;whim&#8221;.
+It's not one of those games I've been dying to make for many years.
+On the flip-side, I decided to try to make a game on a "whim".
 I also was very interested in HTML5 before I started, so this was a perfect opportunity.

 <!--more-->I thought of a premise that is light and humorous.
 A ninja that goes back through time and destroys all bases and armies that may have taken players 30 minutes to an hour to build in a typical real-time strategy game.
 In a flick of a few shurikens, sword, and ninja bombs, bases and armies would be destroyed.
 No need to build bases.
 Just one ninja vs the world!

 I was simply having fun when I made this game.
 There was also a cool mechanic that accidentally came about.
 A sword that is always sticking out of the ninja where swinging the mouse around swings the sword.
 The faster you swing, the more damage you do.
 Fun!

-Here&#8217;s the link to the game and source if interested.
+Here's the link to the game and source if interested.

 &nbsp;